xriss/security-theater/readme.md

 Sadly if you try and restrict the sites this extension is enabled on then it will fail, it has to be enabled for all web pages for the internal fetches to not also suffer from CORS issues.

+In firefox you must enable for all sites, ( permissions tab after manage extension ) or cors will be blocked for all sites.

+This extension technically works in firefox (after some effort on my part), however you can not easily install unsigned extensions.
+So, it does not actually work in firefox in any real sense of the word.

+Uhm, just fuck firefox and its huge market share?